Vinchethescript/aiocvv/README.md

 # aiocvv
 An API wrapper for Classeviva written in Python using asyncio.

-It's made to be easy to use, and handles rate-limits and caching (using `shelve`) as the API has very strict rate-limits.
+It's made to be easy to use, and handles rate-limits and caching (using `diskcache`) as the API has very strict rate-limits.

 Teachers' endpoints haven't been implemented yet.
 If you are a teacher and/or you want to contribute, feel free to [open a pull request](https://github.com/Vinchethescript/aiocvv/pulls).